vecna/trackmap/README.md

 # Support the collection

 The procedure reported use an apt-get based system (Debian/Ubuntu etc).
-A couple of experimental option Vagrant and Docker, are currently unmaintained (until some volunteer in github do such :))
+Docker file is available but currently unmaintained.

 ### Special condition where you can't run the software: